gleicon/ebook_cto_field_guide/index.md

 You probably don't need or will check all items in there but it is a good baseline to learn how you evolved later on.
 It is good to look back and see how naive or to the point you were planning your start.

-I created a slide deck to help organise this plan.
+I created a slide deck to help organize this plan.
 It has high level questions based on items I describe in this book.
-The order is flexible.

-It is a template and a guideline you can expand for your due diligence too if you end working on an M&A (Merge and Acquisition).
+You don't need to stick to the order there but you will see that there are some dependencies.
 You can [find it here](https://docs.google.com/presentation/d/1KCh-gzfWYL-EcBQBS19ESPHwsfnubr7m8hKaXshH8Hw/edit?usp=sharing).

+You can expand for your due diligence too if you end working on an M&A (Merge and Acquisition).
+At some sales processes you will be asked for questions and records on due diligence and that can help.

 Ideally you will make notes after each section or subsection to revisit later or measure.
 The plan is to learn.
 The order is suggested based on information you need to learn to complete each step.